Anchorsify/Anchorsify.github.io/_projects/JutsuRules.md

  - Bunshin do not generate AP on their own or from other effects that would ordinarily generate AP (such as opening Gates) under any circumstance, though you may spend AP to pay for any costs associated with any action they take (such as Kawarimi).

+ - Bunshin which can act independently (Wood and Shadow) can fight without their creator, and in such instances, do not generate or require AP to be spent for their actions, but can otherwise act normally.
+If their creator ever joins such a combat, they revert to their normal behavior (of requiring AP for their actions, but also then having AP to spend, from their creator's pool).

  - Effects based upon consecutive actions (such as Tsuga, or Relentless, or Combos) are tracked separately for each bunshin (and accordingly, separately from you), and you do not gain any bonuses (or penalties) associated with their actions.

  - Bunshin which have their own Fatigue are created as a Fatigue 1 version of you, with all the normal benefits and penalties, along with all status effects present on you at the time of their creation.
 Bunshin which specify they have their own Fatigue and pay their own costs accordingly can take on their own Upkeeps, otherwise, you pay all their Fatigue costs (all Stamina and Chakra Exhaustion rolls they make, or are forced to make), and take on any Upkeeps from actions they perform.
 Should a Bunshin that can make their own Fatigue rolls fail a Stamina or Chakra Exhaustion check badly enough that it would bring them one or more levels of fatigue beyond the point at which it would normally destroy itself, the technique fails outright in addition to the clone destroying itself.
 This is effectively just an extension of the normal rules of what happens when someone knocks themselves too far unconscious from the costs of one technique.